-It’s very apparent that Paul doesn’t like it that these Romans are breaking the Law and thereby dishonoring God.
+It’s very apparent that Paul doesn’t like that these Romans are breaking the Law and thereby, dishonoring God.

-Paul is referring to and quoting from Ezekiel ~
+Paul is actually referring to, and quoting from Ezekiel ~

-Paul is referring to these believers in Rome as ‘the scattered House of Israel’.
-The House of Israel was scattered among the nations/gentiles because they did not obey the Law of God given through Moses, they broke covenant with God, and did not repent, thereby “profaning” the holy name of God.
+Paul is referring to these “believers” in Rome as ‘the scattered House of Israel’.
+The House of Israel was scattered among the nations/gentiles because they rebelled against God by disobeying the Law of God given through Moses, they broke covenant with God, and they did not repent, thereby “profaning” the holy name of God.

 What does the text say in the Present Tense in the Greek?